 Recently I was exposed to the question why the European Wilderness Society is focusing so much on communication and marketing spending so much capacity and resources to communicate about wilderness wherever possible.

-The answer is very simple: One of the paradox of the human society is that if we don’t communicate on a specific issue it creates the feeling that that specific issue doesn’t exist.
-In reality it is obviously not true but our society works like that.
+The answer is very simple: One of the paradoxes of the human society is that if we don’t communicate on a specific issue, it doesn’t exist for us.
+In reality this is obviously not true but our society works like this.

 Generally communication is a process of sending and receiving information and sharing this among people.
 It is a two-way process in which there is an exchange of thoughts, opinions, or information by speech, writing, or symbols towards a mutually accepted goal or outcome.